milind-soni/FSQ_Placemaker_Bot/README.md

 ## 🔄 Workflow

-The bot implements a conversation flow with 10 states:
+The bot implements a conversation flow with 12+ states (search and add flows).

-1. LOCATION: User shares their location or accesses the web app
-2. NAME: User enters the name of the place
-3. CATEGORY: User selects or types a category
-4. ADDRESS: User provides the full address
-5. CONTACT: User enters contact information
-6. HOURS: User specifies operating hours
-7. CHAIN_STATUS: User indicates if the place is part of a chain
-8. ATTRIBUTES: User selects applicable attributes
-9. PHOTOS: User uploads photos (optional)
-10. CONFIRM: User reviews and confirms the submission

 ## 🐳 Docker Commands